Documentary

 Fenell Doremus

 Fenell is an Emmy Award-winning Chicago producer with deep roots in the documentary industry.
-Getting her start as an assistant editor and post-production coordinator on the critically acclaimed Hoop Dreams, Fenell went on to serve as staff producer at Kartemquin Films for the next eight years.
+Getting her start as an assistant editor and post-production coordinator on Hoop Dreams, Fenell went on to serve as staff producer at Kartemquin Films for the next eight years.
 She co-produced the Oscar-nominated and Emmy-winning, Abacus: Small Enough to Jail, broadcast on PBS’ Frontline series.
 Most recently, Fenell served as consulting producer on the Emmy-nominated Let the Little Light Shine.

 Dana Kupper